Luca D. Majer

 My commentary has been published on Feb.1st 2025 on the "Visti&Sentiti" webpage of the Italian Music-mag BlowUp.

-An almost live review of the "24 Hour of Eno", held on line for (just) a whole day from 6PM Jan.
+An almost live review of the "24 Hour of Eno", streamed on line for (just) a day, starting at 6PM on Jan.
 24th 2025.

 24 HOURS OF ENO